Stop killing your tension

 The iceberg theory

-The best dialogue is achieved by NOT revealing what's beneath the scene, by NOT showing what's under the characters’ skins.
+The best dialogue is achieved by NOT revealing what's beneath the scene, by not showing what's under the characters’ skins.

 Never tell the reader, or anyone you’re talking to, how to feel.
 Don’t spell out emotions.
 The more you explain, the less the reader will feel it.